AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Historical perspective

 Expressing a computation in terms of artificial neurons was first explored in 1943, by Warren S. McCulloch and Walter Pitts in their seminal article *A logical calculus of the ideas immanent in nervous activity*.
 This paper had a significant impact in the field of artificial intelligence.
-It is interesting to realize the knowledge we had about biological neurons at that time.
+It is interesting to read about the knowledge we had about biological neurons at that time.
 The perceptron model presented in this chapter originated from this seminal paper.

 ## Review
 This chapter covered the following topics: